EmbeddedOS/patterns-in-c-cpp/doc/embedded_C_programming_design_patterns.md

 - **Parameterize your creation**: Think of the factory as a way of creating memory objects from an XML or JSON description.
 Your factory takes in parameters in a simple form and creates specific objects according to these parameters without exposing the object implementation to the user.
 - **Utilize the abstract API pattern**: Use `CONTAINER_OF` and use the abstract api method.
 This keeps your code very type safe and robust at runtime.
 It is difficult to go wrong when you apply the API pattern.
 - **Optimize when needed**: Use the property factory when a complex object takes longer time to create from scratch than to copy in memory.

+#### 5.8.
+Pitfalls of factory pattern

+- Insufficient parameterization.
+- Too complex api for creating objects.

+#### 5.9.
+Alternatives

+- **Object Pattern**: Sometimes a simple `my_object_init` constructor is sufficient.
+Most of the time you would be creating the objects directly - either in static memory or inside a memory pool.
+You would use the standard object `init` pattern for constructor and `deinit` for cleanup.
+For most use cases this is sufficient and no factory is needed.
+- **Singleton Pattern**: This design patterns uses an API of functions that do not take an object as parameter.
+This effectively helps one to hide the implementation inside the C file but unfortunately has the drawback of there only ever being one instance of the object to operate.
+- **Bridge Pattern**: This design pattern involves creating an abstraction layer between two different components, allowing them to interact without being tightly coupled.
+This method means that we `extend` one object with additional methods defined in a separate C file exposing a separate API where the public headers of that API do not depend on the implementation of our specific objects being created.
+This means that the bridge API depends on accessing private data - but not our user code.

+#### 5.10.
+Quiz

+- 1. What is the main purpose of the factory design pattern?
+  - Try to separate and hide implementation of creating objects.
+  - Reuse construction code.
+- 2. What are the key elements of the factory design pattern?
+  - Create objects by parametric way.
+  - factory, abstract object, CONTAINER_OF().
+- 3. What are some benefits of using the factory design pattern?
+  - Provide generic APIs to users so they can create objects easily.
+  - Separate, de-couple mean easy to test, scale and maintain.
+  - Data driven object -> init device tree model.
+- 4. What are some examples of when the factory pattern is used in Zephyr?
+How are objects and devices initialized before main application is started?
+  - Using macros to create object - register function pointers to tables with priority, the start-up code will look for this table and start calling init functions.
+- 5. In what scenarios is the factory pattern useful for managing the creation and lifetime of objects?
+  - Pooled factory when objects is managed by static array and generic APIs.
+- 6. How can we easily have a pool of slots from which to allocate our objects and manage it in an object oriented (and type safe) manner?
+  - Create an static array of slots, slots contain union data of object structures.
+- 7. What are some of the PROS and CONS of the factory?
+  - PROS: complexity.
+- 8. WHat are some alternatives?
+  - Object patterns is a best choice.
+  - Bridge patterns to de-couple between components is another choice.